 A wall-mount bathroom sink is often installed in smaller bathrooms as a way to make the area seem a little roomier, and in extremely tight quarters, it can be installed out of necessity as the only option to navigate through a narrow bathroom.
 And even if space is plentiful, installing a wall-mount bathroom sink in any bathroom is a great way to add a fresh and stylish appearance to the room.

 A wall-mount bathroom sink is exactly what it sounds like — it is mounted to the wall with bolts and is attached only to the wall with no pedestal or vanity underneath.
-According to Fine Homebuilding, a wall-mount bathroom sink is the only type of sink that is open underneath and takes up no floor space.
+A wall-mount bathroom sink is the only type of sink that is open underneath and takes up no floor space.
 In many situations, this can be a real benefit, but not every bathroom situation is right for a wall-mount sink.

 Like with most things, there are pros and cons to having a wall-mount sink installed in your bathroom, and these should be weighed carefully before deciding whether or not to install one in your bathroom.
 Whether you decide to install a wall-mount sink as part of a new bathroom, a remodel or just as a replacement for an old sink, you will most likely need a plumbing permit to do the work.
 Check with your local municipality about this before starting any work.